adityasurana/How-to-build-humanoid-robot-Gyani2.0/README.md

 # Requirements :-
 Hardware used in the project is specified in 'Docs/hardware_requirement.docx' of this repository.

-Dependencies that should be installed on raspberry pi before starting is listed in 'software_dependencies.docx'of this repository.
+Dependencies that should be installed on raspberry pi before starting is listed in 'Docs/software_dependencies.docx'of this repository.

 # Code Overview:-
 In this repository 'Scripts/maincode.py' consist of the major processing:-